jwlauer/CTD/README.md

-# Conductivity
+# CTD
-This repository includes code for developing a simple conductivity, temperature, depth (CTD) sensor using a pyboard and micropython.
+This repository includes code for developing a simple conductivity, temperature, depth (CTD) sensor using a pyboard, and MS5803-05 pressure sensor, a Littlefuse PS103J2 NTC thermistor, and micropython.

 Code is provided for 2-pole and 4-pole versions of the conductivity sensor.
 The sensor must be calibrated using a solution of known conductivity.
 Because the response is not linear across the range of conductivities expected in an estuarine setting, the calibration process needs to include multiple points.
 A calibration curve can then be fit to these observations.

+The thermistor can be wired in parallel with the conductivity sensor, reducing the number of wires required for hooking it up.
+However, if wired in parallel, code for reading the thermistor depends on the mode that the conductivity sensor is using, so files are included for the 2-pole and 4-pole configurations of the conductivity sensor.

 To install, modify the file logger_ctd.py to reflect whether you prefer to use the 2-pole or 4-pole configuration and to reflect your wiring configuration.
 The 4-pole version of the code requires the use of four ADC pins, two pins for powering the device, and two pins for I2C communication with the MS5803-05 pressure sensor.
 To use the code, after making any required modifications, copy all files to an SD card and insert into the SD slot on a pyboard.
 The program will then run automatically.